Skip to main content

 FacebookTwitterYoutube

-When applying for personal loans, lenders take a close look at your annual income to assess how easily you can handle repayment.
+When applying for loans, lenders take a close look at your annual income to assess how easily you can handle repayment.
 The amount you earn each year directly influences how much you can borrow, what interest rate you’ll qualify for, and what your monthly payments will look like.
+This principle applies not only to personal loans but also to larger financial commitments like mortgages.

 Key Takeaways